-4 Best Tips for Driving in the Rain
+5 Tips for Safely Driving in the Rain

 Rain makes the roads slick and can affect stopping distance.
 Tailing the car in front of you is always a stupid idea, but it’s even more so when the roads are wet.
 If the car in front of you brakes suddenly, it’s going to take you longer to come to a stop on a wet road than on a dry one, so staying back can help prevent accidents.

 Even if you drive a monster truck, navigating a flooded road is a bad idea.
 You often can’t tell how deep a puddle or flooded area is until you’re in it — and if it turns out to be deeper than expected, you’ll be in trouble.
-Even all-wheel-drive vehicles are no match for severely flooded roadways, so your best option is to turn around and find an alternate route.
-Sure, it’s inconvenient, but it’s much better than being swept away in a flood.

 Even four-wheel-drive vehicles are no match for severely flooded roadways, so your best option is to turn around and find an alternate route.
 Sure it’s inconvenient, but it’s much better than drenching the electronic components in your car and causing it to stall.